-The latest COVID-19 updates for the state of Michigan can be viewed here.
+Gov. Justice continues to encourage all West Virginians to be tested.
+The latest COVID-19 updates for the state of West Virginia can be viewed here.

 Michigan Department of Health and Human Services (MDHHS) Director Robert Gordon issued an Emergency Order on July 29 reinforcing Executive Orders 2020-160 and 2020-161 and allowing for civil fines of up to $1,000 and referral to licensing agencies for violations.

 The Emergency Order requires that everyone must comply with the procedures and restrictions outlined in the following Executive Orders:

 The Department of Labor and Economic Opportunity (LEO) has toolkits available to help workplaces in Michigan stay safe.
 As a reminder best practices Michigan employees should follow include:

 On July 10, 2020, in response to a recent increase in the number of positive COVID-19 cases in the state, Michigan Governor Whitmer issued an Executive Order requiring individuals to wear face masks covering their nose and mouth, and businesses to refuse to provide service to customers without face coverings.
 Read the latest report here.

 Michigan OSHA released additional clarification for the construction and manufacturing industries that applies to (only) the state of Michigan.
 Below are a few of the requirements for the construction industry and the manufacturing industry (this is not an all-inclusive list).
 A full list of requirements can be viewed here.